f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/httplb.rst

     |http_lb|

     .. note::
-      If you are not setup with a delegated domain you can disable the option to automatically manage DNS records.
+      If you are not set up with a delegated domain you can disable the option to automatically manage DNS records.
       You can supply an arbitrary domain (example.com) and later you can use the following command to verify